onap/doc/docs/guides/onap-user/design/vfcreation/index.rst

 #.
 Click *Check In* to save changes.

 #.
-After updating the VF:
+After updating the VF/PNF:

-   - Submit the VF for testing (see `Submit for testing`_).
+   - Submit the VF/PNF for testing (see `Submit for testing`_).
-   - Update the VF version in any service that contains the VF (see step 4 in Update a service [optional]).
+   - Update the VF/PNF version in any service that contains the VF/PNF (see step 4 in Update a service [optional]).

 .. _doc_guide_user_des_vf-cre_sub-tst: